 Once enrolled at RCC, international students can apply for various scholarships through the RCC Foundation.
 Scholarship amounts range, with the minimum being $500.

 RCC currently does not offer on-campus housing.
 International students in need of housing typically rent rooms or apartments off-campus in the surrounding area.
-In addition, RCC has recently made arrangements with the Stony Point Conference Center, located about 12 miles from campus in Stony Point, NY, to offer single and double rooms for RCC international students.
+In addition, RCC has recently made arrangements with the Stony Point Conference Center, located about 12 miles from campus in Stony Point, NY, to offer double rooms for RCC international students.
 Costs for housing vary from $500 to $600 per month.
+More information can be found on the RCC website.

 Admissions - International Student Services